Generation of Josephson vortices in stacked toroidal Bose-Einstein condensates: Comparison of the JV generation methods

 The second method is based on asymmetric persistent current decay in a double-ring system with initially equal nonzero topological charges.
 Using a repulsive blue-detuned laser beam, we transform one of the toroidal atomic clouds into a single connected condensate, which drives a persistent current decay in the deformed ring, keeping an unchanged angular momentum state in the other ring.

 The third method is based on the stochastic generation of the persistent current as the result of merging initially separated fragments with random phase differences.
 Rapid switching off of the vertical barriers leads to the formation of the double-ring system with a large number of vortices and antivortices.
 Dissipative effects cause a drift of these vortex excitations from the high-density condensate annulus to the low-density periphery.
-It turns out that, with a probability of about $45\%$, the final state exhibits a single-charge persistent current in one ring and a non-rotating condensate in the other ring.
+It turns out that, if the coupling between the rings remains weak, the final state exhibits a single-charge persistent current in one ring and a non-rotating condensate in the other ring with a probability of about $45\% \pm 5\%$.
+For the system with stronger coupling, this probability is lower.

-All these methods can be realized in present state-of-the-art experimental setups and the choice between the methods can be made taking into account accessible experimental techniques and specific features of the physical problem under consideration.
+All these methods can be realized in present state-of-the-art experimental setups and the choice between the methods can be made by taking into account accessible experimental techniques and specific features of the physical problem under consideration.
 The first method is based on the asymmetry of the density distributions in the coupled rings and allows the generation of different angular momentum states provided the coupling strength between the rings is sufficiently weak.
 Since the second method is based on the asymmetric decay of the persistent current in one of the rings it can be used for creating the non-rotating states in one ring coupled with the higher-charged persistent current in another ring.
-Finally, the stochastic generation of the vortices after merging of the initially uncorrelated condensates suggests a simple way for the generation of the state with one or two JVs.
+Finally, the stochastic generation of the vortices after merging the initially uncorrelated condensates suggests a simple way for the generation of the state with one or two JVs.